 Three years too many: the impact of conflict for women and girls in South Sudan

-Women’s voices in the UK National Action Plan on Women, Peace and Security: Summary Report
+Somali Women’s Voices in the UK National Action Plan on Women, Peace and Security

-In November 2016 the UK Government partnered with GAPS to consult with women’s civil society organisations and activists on the Women, Peace and Security (WPS) priorities in their contexts.
-The aim is to bring these women’s voices directly to the… read more ›
+In November 2016 the UK Government partnered with GAPS to consult with women’s civil society organisations and women human rights defenders on the Women, Peace and Security (WPS) priorities in their contexts.
+This video presents a summary of the findings from… read more ›